x2764tech/x2764tech-buddypress-twitter/readme.txt

 = Manual Installation =

-1. Upload `buddypress-twitter` to the `/wp-content/plugins/` directory
+1. Upload `ix2764tech-buddypress-twitter` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. From your admin panel, navigate to 'Buddypress' -> 'Profile fields'
 4. Click 'Add New Field' and give the field a title